Understanding Hepatitis C -- Diagnosis and Treatment

 The CDC recommends that you have a blood test for hepatitis C if any of the following are true:

-If you have hepatitis C, avoid alcoholic beverages and medications that may put added strain on the already injured liver.
-You may also want to get vaccinated for hepatitis A and B, if you are not already immune.
-Discuss this with your health care provider.
+If you have hepatitis C, avoid alcohol and medications that may put added strain on your liver.
+Talk to your doctor about getting vaccinated for hepatitis A and B.